Where to Ski and Snowboard in the Northeast

 3984 Vermont Route 11, Peru

-Boasts 46 trails, 10 lifts, and four terrain parks.
-Ski and snowboard lessons for ages 5 and older.
-Childcare available for ages 2 ½ to 6 years.
-Children ages 5 and younger receive free lift tickets (with paying adult).
-On Family Fridays (every Friday except during holiday periods), children ages 17 and younger are $20 with a paying adult (limited to three children).
+Boasts 47 trails, nine lifts, and one terrain park.
+Ski and snowboard lessons for children ages 2½ and older.
+Child care available for ages 6 weeks to 6 years.
+Children ages 5 and younger receive free lift tickets.

 4763 Killington Road, Killington

-Features 155 trails, 29 lifts, and several terrain parks, including a “super pipe.”
-Group ski and snowboarding lessons for beginners as young as 2 with a maximum of three children per class; group snowboard lessons for those as young as 4.
+Features 155 trails, 21 lifts, and several terrain parks, including a “superpipe.”
+Group ski and snowboarding lessons for beginners as young as 2 with a maximum of five children per class; group snowboard lessons for those as young as 4.
 Friendly Penguin Day Care for children ages 12 weeks to 12 years.

 39 Mount Snow Road, West Dover

-Spans 588 acres with 80 named trails, 20 lifts, 10 terrain parks, 11 lanes of snow tubing for all ages, snowshoeing, nearby cross-country skiing, husky sled ride, and snowmobile tours.
+Spans 600 acres with 86 named trails, 20 lifts, 100 acres of terrain parks, eight lanes of snow tubing for all ages, snowshoeing, nearby cross-country skiing, snowmobile tours, horse-drawn sleigh rides, and dog sledding.
 Ski and snowboard lessons for kids as young as 3; available in half-or full-day programs.
-Childcare available for children ages 6 weeks to 6 years.
-Children ages 5 and younger ski for free.
+Child care available for children ages 6 weeks to 6 years.
+Children ages 5 and younger ski for $10.

 77 Okemo Ridge Road, Ludlow

-Boasts 120 trails, 19 lifts, and seven terrain parks.
+Boasts 121 trails, 20 lifts, and eight terrain parks.
 Free skiing and riding for children ages 6 and younger.
-Reduced price lift tickets for ages 13-18.
-Private lessons for children as young as 2; group ski lessons for children as young as 3; group snowboard lessons for children as young as 5.
+Reduced-price lift tickets for ages 13-18 and further reduced-price tickets for children ages 7-12.
+Private lessons for children as young as 2; group ski lessons for children as young as 3; group snowboard lessons for children as young as 4-6.
 Penguin Playground Day Care Center for ages 6 months to 4 years.

 4323 Vermont Route 108 S., Smugglers’ Notch